segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/troubleshooting.md

 ### Are you loading Prototype.js?

 If you are having issues with your destinations loading, there is a known issue that was reported [here](https://github.com/prototypejs/prototype/issues/338).
+In order to prevent this from happening, you can preserve the original Array.from method, without letting prototype overriding it.

 ## Known issues: